autolab-fi/lineRobot-micropython-course/lessons/module_8/Analog LED Fade.md

 # Lesson 2: Analog LED Fade with Loops

 ## Lesson objective
-Create a list of PWM brightness targets, iterate through them with a `for` loop, and publish the exact sequence used to fade the robot's LEDs.
+Strengthen list and loop skills by designing a PWM brightness profile, iterating through it with `for` loops, and coordinating LED output with logged telemetry.

 ## Introduction
-Now that you can toggle LEDs on and off, it is time to explore pulse-width modulation (PWM) for smoother feedback in the remote lab.
-In this lesson you will build a list of brightness values, sweep through them with MicroPython, command the robot's LED driver, and document the sequence so the verifier can replay the effect.
+Smooth LED effects rely on repeating patterns.
+This lesson demonstrates how lists can hold a planned series of brightness levels, how loops step through each value, and how PWM commands translate the numbers into gradual light changes that you can record for verification.

 ## Theory